Graduate Gardeners & the Corona Virus...

 On behalf of Graduate Gardeners Ltd, here is our response and action plan in regards to tackling the Coronavirus (COVID-19) outbreak.

-Firstly, I would like to reassure our staff and clients that their health is our number one priority, but at the same time we are absolutely committed to keeping our business running.
+Firstly, I would like to reassure our staff and clients that their health is our number one priority.

-We are reviewing our strategy on a daily basis, and are acting at all times on, or ahead of the advice from the UK government and Public Health England.
+We are reviewing our strategy on a regular basis, and are acting at all times on, or ahead of the advice from the UK government and Public Health England.

 - We have isolated each site / department and banned travel between Graduate Gardeners sites for all staff members.
 Only essential interaction between sites is continuing, with directorial authorisation.